 - Maintenance of subsidiary books gives us more scientific, practical, specialized, controlled, and easy approach to work.

-- It provides us facility to divide the work among different departments like sale department, purchase department, cash department, bank department, etc. It makes each department more accountable and provides an easy way to audit and detect errors.
+- It provides us the facility to divide the work among different departments like sale department, purchase department, cash department, bank department, etc. It makes each department more accountable and provides an easy way to audit and detect errors.

 - In modern days, the latest computer technology has set its base all over the world.
 More and more competent accounts professionals are offering their services.
-Accuracy, quick results, and compliance of law are the key factors of any organization.
+Accuracy, quick results and compliance of law are the key factors of any organization.
 No one can ignore these factors in a competitive market.

 On a particular date, reconciliation of our bank balance with the balance of bank passbook is called bank reconciliation.
 The bank reconciliation is a statement that consists of: